ISISComputingGroup/ibex_user_manual/Using-the-Script-Generator.md

 5. The script generator table is to contain the experimental parameters that will be used by the generated script.
 6. Select a row and press the up or down button to reorder rows.
 7. The validity column will contain a tick and be coloured green if the row is valid.
 8. Hovering over a row that is invalid (highlighted in red and with a cross mark in the validation column) will display the reason this row is invalid.
-This is dependent on the configs parameters_valid method
+This is dependent on the script definitions parameters_valid method
 9. The validity column will contain a cross and be coloured a deeper red if the row is invalid.
-This is dependent on the configs parameters_valid method
+This is dependent on the script definitions parameters_valid method
 10. Clicking on this button will bring up a message box describing at least some of the errors when validating the contents of the script generator table.
-11. This text box displays the help provided by the currently selected config
+11. This text box displays the help provided by the currently selected script definition
-12. From the drop-down here you may select a config (action definition) to use to generate a script.
+12. From the drop-down here you may select a script definitions to use to generate a script.
 13. This table may not appear in your script generator.
-However, if it does this means there have been errors loading some of your configs.
-The error message may tell you there is an error in one of your configs (action definitions) or there has been an error loading from a specific location.
+However, if it does this means there have been errors loading some of your script definitions.
+The error message may tell you there is an error in one of your script definitions or there has been an error loading from a specific location.